kenatiod/MUT/Understanding Machine Understanding.md

 - Fidelity: The explanation should accurately represent the model's true reasoning process.
 - Consistency: Similar inputs should yield similar explanations.
 - Stability: The explanation should be robust to small perturbations of the input.
-- Comprehensibility: The explanation should be understandable to the intended user.
+- Comprehensibility: The explanation should be understandable to the intended user (Amershi et al., 2019).

-Quantitative metrics have been proposed to measure some of these criteria, such as the deletion and insertion metrics for feature attribution .
-However, user studies are important for assessing the comprehensibility and usefulness of explanations to actual human users .
+Quantitative metrics have been proposed to measure some of these criteria, such as the deletion and insertion metrics for feature attribution (Ribeiro et al., 2016).
+However, user studies are important for assessing the comprehensibility and usefulness of explanations to actual human users (Amershi et al., 2019).
 Both quantitative and qualitative evaluations have a role to play in validating XAI techniques.

 ### A7.4 -- Human-in-the-Loop Learning

-Human-in-the-loop (HITL) machine learning refers to a setting where humans are actively involved in the model development process, providing inputs like training data, feature engineering, or model selection .
+Human-in-the-loop (HITL) machine learning refers to a setting where humans are actively involved in the model development process, providing inputs like training data, feature engineering, or model selection (Amershi et al., 2019).
 HITL contrasts with the conventional machine learning paradigm of humans being involved only in the initial problem specification and final model evaluation stages.

 #### A7.4.1 -- Motivations for HITL Learning

 There are several reasons why HITL learning is valuable for human-AI teaming :

-- Enhancing model performance: Human input during model development, such as labeling additional training examples or providing feature annotations, can improve the model's accuracy and generalization.
+- Enhancing model performance: Human input during model development, such as labeling additional training examples or providing feature annotations, can improve the model's accuracy and generalization (Amershi et al., 2019).
-- Improving model explainability: Human-provided labels, features, and model constraints can yield models that are more interpretable and align better with human reasoning.
+- Improving model explainability: Human-provided labels, features, and model constraints can yield models that are more interpretable and align better with human reasoning (Ribeiro et al., 2016).
-- Encoding domain knowledge: HITL enables domain experts to inject their knowledge into the model development process, yielding models that capture important domain-specific relationships and constraints.
+- Encoding domain knowledge: HITL enables domain experts to inject their knowledge into the model development process, yielding models that capture important domain-specific relationships and constraints (Klein et al., 2004).
-- Addressing edge cases: Humans can identify rare or challenging examples for the model and provide the necessary supervision to handle them properly.
+- Addressing edge cases: Humans can identify rare or challenging examples for the model and provide the necessary supervision to handle them properly (Amershi et al., 2019).
-- Ensuring ethical alignment: Human oversight during model development can help ensure the model's behavior aligns with ethical principles and societal values.
+- Ensuring ethical alignment: Human oversight during model development can help ensure the model's behavior aligns with ethical principles and societal values (Goodman & Flaxman, 2017).

 #### A7.4.2 -- HITL Learning Approaches

 There are several ways that humans can be involved in the model development loop :

-- Active learning: The model selects informative examples for humans to label, in order to improve its performance with minimal labeling effort.
+- Active learning: The model selects informative examples for humans to label, in order to improve its performance with minimal labeling effort (Amershi et al., 2019).
-- Interactive labeling: Humans provide not just labels but also feature annotations, explanations, and relational information during data labeling.
+- Interactive labeling: Humans provide not just labels but also feature annotations, explanations, and relational information during data labeling (Ribeiro et al., 2016).
-- Model selection: Humans guide the search for the best model architecture and hyperparameters based on domain knowledge and desired model properties.
+- Model selection: Humans guide the search for the best model architecture and hyperparameters based on domain knowledge and desired model properties (Amershi et al., 2019).
-- Debugging and refinement: Humans analyze the model's errors and provide targeted feedback and additional training examples to iteratively improve its performance.
+- Debugging and refinement: Humans analyze the model's errors and provide targeted feedback and additional training examples to iteratively improve its performance (Klein et al., 2004).

 A key challenge in HITL learning is designing effective interaction interfaces and protocols to elicit useful input from humans.
 The interface should be intuitive, minimize human effort, and provide the right level of granularity for feedback.
-Techniques from user experience design and human-computer interaction can inform the development of HITL interfaces.
+Techniques from user experience design and human-computer interaction can inform the development of HITL interfaces (Amershi et al., 2019).

 #### A7.4.3 -- Evaluating HITL Learning